 About the Program

-The Clinical Research Education Training Program is a short-term summer training program that gives first and second-year medical students from underrepresented communities the opportunity to gain clinical research experience within the field of medical genetics.
-The purpose of this program is centered on increasing underrepresented individuals in medicine (UiM) with the long-term goal of supporting a diverse community of clinical trainees pursuing medical genetics careers.
+The Clinical Research Education Training Program is a short-term summer training program that gives first and second-year medical students from first generation and socio-economically disadvantaged communities the opportunity to gain clinical research experience within the field of medical genetics.
+The purpose of this program is centered on increasing underserved individuals in medicine with the long-term goal of supporting a comprehensive community of clinical trainees pursuing medical genetics careers.

 In addition to hands-on-research, interns will have access to: